-- continuing managing the operation of OPAL Project in the core of Vancouver's vibrant Cambie Village; - taking the Company's award-winning 17-acre master-planned project, OASIS in Langley, through to fourth reading in calendar year 2020; and - commencing development activities on the proposed \$88 million AQUARA project located on 1.96 acres along the harbourside of Victoria at Bayview Place that will comprise approximately 157 elegantly accommodated units.
-The project completion is anticipated for the first quarter of calendar year 2022.
+- Managing and operating OPAL Project, in the core of Vancouver's vibrant Cambie Village; - taking the Company's award-winning 17-acre master-planned project, OASIS in Langley; and - taking the development activities, on AQUARA project located on 1.96 acres along the harbourside of Victoria at Bayview Place that will comprise approximately 157 elegantly accommodated units.

-The Company's directors and management believe that these priorities are formulating a solid foundation for Element Lifestyle Retirement Inc., and its shareholders, as it continues working towards building a prosperous, well-respected and long-term seniors' retirement development and management services organization.
+The Company's directors and management believe that these priorities are formulating a solid foundation for Element Lifestyle Retirement Inc., and its shareholders, as it continues working towards building a prosperous, well-respected, and long-term seniors' retirement development and management services organization.